Krenovate-Solutions-Pvt-Ltd/tech-process-manuals/docs/Theme-Development.md

 #   **Development Environment Setup for theme development**

 :pencil: **This documentation is for the Windows user only.**

-In this section of the manual, we will learn the steps to develop environment setup for theme development.
+In this section of the manual, we will learn the steps to setup environment for theme development.

 ##  **Install Laragon Software**